shreyas1307/hackintosh-pkg-cli/README.md

 ## About

 This is an npm package helps you download some of the mandatory packages and optional Kexts for your OpenCore Hackintosh Build.
+A GUI Desktop App is also in the works, and will be coming soon.

 ## Project's Purpose